ricardobna/docs/Tutorials/gettingstarted/Step08.rst

 Usage
 -----

--  Using Animation is easy, Just Override the method tick() in the Animator class
+-  Using Animation is easy, just override the method tick() in the Animator class
--  Everytime the method is called, the widget should be re-rendered, or Else, it's not going to show
+-  Every time the method is called on, the widget should be re-rendered, or else, it is not going to show

    .. code:: java